-An array allocation creates an array whose element type is the given type.
-The type of each argument must match or be implicitly convertible to the element type.
+If the given type is an array type, the allocation creates an array of the given type.
+Any number of argument expressions may be provided.
+The type of each argument must match or be implicitly convertible to the element type of the array.
 The array is initialized with the argument values, and it has initial length equal to the number of arguments.
-The array allocation expression evaluates to a reference to the new array, and the type of the expression is an array of the given element type.
+The allocation expression evaluates to a reference to the new array, and the type of the expression is the given array type.